Graphical combinatorics and a distributive law for modular operads: Abstract nerve theorems and distributive laws

 Hence, the induced nerve $\Omega_0 \to \pr{\Bifiso}$ is full and faithful, and $\Bifiso$ canonically induces a topology on $ \Omega_0$ whose sheaves are precisely $\Bifiso$-presheaves.
 In particular, $ \Omega_0 \to\pr{\Bifiso}$ is also dense (see e.g.~\cref{subs. sheaves} for comparison), and there is a diagram of functors

 in which the left square commutes and the right square commutes up to natural isomorphism.
-The full subcategory of $\Op$ induced by the bo-ff factorisation of the functor $ \Omega_0 \to \pr{\Bifiso} \to \Op$ is the \emph{dendroidal category} $\Omega$ of free operads on rooted trees, described in \cite{MW07}.
-There it was established (by different methods) that the full inclusion $\Omega \hookrightarrow \Op$ is dense, and hence the \textit{dendroidal nerve} $N_\Omega$ is fully faithful.
+The full subcategory of $\Op$ induced by the bo-ff factorisation of the functor $ \Omega_0 \to \pr{\Bifiso} \to \Op$ is the \emph{dendroidal category} $\Omega$ of free operads on rooted trees.
+This is described in \cite{MW07}, where it was established that the full inclusion $\Omega \hookrightarrow \Op$ is dense, and hence the \textit{dendroidal nerve} $N_\Omega$ is fully faithful.

 It is easy to show, e.g.~using methods similar to those described in \cref{s. nerve}, that the monad $\MMop$ on $\pr{\Bifiso}$ has arities $\Omega_0$.
 Hence, the abstract nerve theory of \cite{BMW12} may also be used to show that the nerve functor $N_\Omega\colon \Op\to \pr{\Omega}$ is fully faithful and its essential image consists of those $\Omega$-presheaves (or \textit{dendroidal sets}) $O\colon \Omega^\mathrm{op} \to \Set$ that satisfy the \textit{dendroidal Segal condition} first proved in \cite[Corollary~2.6]{CM13}: